-Stop By the Barn for Crafts and History
+Stop by for Crafts and History

 Nestled in the scenic Lost River Valley of West Virginia's Potomac Highlands, the Lost River Artisans Cooperative was founded in 1988.
 The Art Co-op and Museum are located in the 150 year old Harper Barn.